 Admissions requirements

-• Two full years of undergraduate study at a recognized university or the equivalent of such work (60 credit units).
-Note: there is no recommended pre-law program.
+- A minimum of two full years of undergraduate study at a recognized university or the equivalent of such work (60 credit units).
+Note: there are no recommended pre-law programs or classes.

 Categories of applicants

-Apply as a regular applicant if you meet the entrance requirements and do not meet criteria for discretionary or Indigenous applicants.
+Apply as a General applicant if you meet the entrance requirements and do not meet criteria for Discretionary or Indigenous applicants.

-Reference letters for regular applicants are not required.
+Reference letters for general applicants are not accepted.

 In selecting applicants for the first-year class, the College of Law considers it important for the student body to reflect a variety of backgrounds and experiences.

-• Employment or domestic obligations preventing earlier application
+- Employment or family obligations preventing earlier application

-Applicants in the Discretionary category will be admitted based on the Admission Committee's assessment of their ability to cope successfully with the requirements of the Juris Doctor (JD) degree program.
-Significant weight will usually be given to LSAT scores in the Discretionary category.
-There is no formal quota for applicants in the discretionary category, but the number of accepted applicants in this Discretionary category is necessarily limited.
+Applicants in the Discretionary category will be admitted based on the Admission Committee's assessment of their potential to succeed in the Juris Doctor (JD) degree program.
+There is no formal quota for applicants in the Discretionary category, but the number of accepted applicants in this category is necessarily limited.

 Additional documentation

-Applicants seeking discretionary consideration must complete all steps in the regular application procedure and provide additional documentation that includes:
+Applicants in this category must complete all steps in the General application procedure and provide additional documentation that includes:

-• two supporting letters of reference from people (non-family members) who can comment on the applicant's aptitude and potential for law studies.
+- two supporting letters of reference from persons unrelated to the applicant who can comment on the applicant's aptitude and potential for law studies.
+It is strongly recommended that at least one of these be an academic reference.
 These reference letters must come directly from the individual supplying the reference through your online account.

 Additional documentation required

-Applicants must complete all steps in the regular application procedure and provide additional documentation including:
+Applicants must complete all steps in the General application process and provide additional documentation that includes:

-• two supporting letters of reference from persons unrelated to the applicant who could comment on the applicant's aptitude and potential for law studies.
+- two supporting letters of reference from persons unrelated to the applicant who could comment on the applicant's aptitude and potential for law studies.
 These reference letters must come directly from the individual supplying the reference through your online account.
+It is strongly suggested that at least one of these be an academic reference.

 Steps to apply

 The Admissions Committee considers your highest LSAT score over the past five years.
-For example, LSAT scores prior to June 2018 will not be accepted for applicants applying for September 2023 entry.
-The January sitting of the LSAT is the last available date for admission in September, but applicants are strongly encouraged to write the test earlier.
+For example, LSAT scores prior to June 2020 will not be accepted for applicants applying for September 2025 entry.
+The January sitting of the LSAT is the last available date for admission in September, but applicants are strongly encouraged to write the test earlier, if possible.
+Applications are assessed on a rolling basis, and some offers of admission and decisions about scholarships will be made before January LSAT scores are available.

 More information on the LSAT including registration, fees, testing dates, and testing centre locations can be found on the Law School Admission Council's website.